compgen-io/cmdline-tutorial/docs/cmd/common.md

 * `*` means zero or more of any character.
 This can be a bit deceiving, because it will also match "zero" wildcard characters.
 So be careful!
 * `?` means one (and only one) wildcard character.

+!!! danger Typos with file globs can lead to deletion of all of your files if you aren't careful!
+There is a big difference between `rm *txt` and `rm * txt`.
+The first deletes all text files.
+The second deletes **all** files and the file named `txt`.

 ## Navigating the file system